Tennyx/oidc-idp-sim/README.md

 ## Run the Servers

 FINALLY!
 After all that setup it's finally time to run your OIDC IDP simulator and client app.
-Back in terminal, (make sure you still see the `(env)` at the beginning of your terminal line, indicating you are still in the Python virtual environment).
+Navigate back to the terminal (make sure you still see the `(env)` at the beginning of your terminal line, indicating you are still in the Python virtual environment).

 ### Run OIDC Server